• Skip to primary navigation

 Instructions

-• Mix flour and salt.
+• Mix 6 cups flour and 2 teaspoons salt.

 Overhead shot of flour in a mixer with salt being added from a small wooden bowl and containers of butter and water to the side

-• If mixing by hand, use a fork or pastry cutter to blend in butter a little at a time until mixture is crumbly.
+• If mixing by hand, use a fork or pastry cutter to blend in 1 pound salted butter a little at a time until mixture is crumbly.
 If using a stand mixer, use the pulse function to mix.
 The flour and butter mixture does not have to be completely uniform; it's actually good to leave a few larger bits of butter mixed in.

 • If your dough starts to get greasy because the butter is melting, place it in the refrigerator for about 30 minutes before working with it further.